 Bernina mountain pass connects the famous St. Moritz skiing resort to italian speaking Val Poschiavo.

-Back in Middle ages this mountain pass was a famous trading route as it is very close to Italy (the Roman Empire).
+Back in the Middle ages, this mountain pass was a famous trading route as it is very close to Italy (the Roman Empire).

 Now it offers an amazing alpine drive at 2328 meters altitude.

-As well, for tourist there are couple of hotels and restaurants.
+As well, for tourists, there are a couple of hotels and restaurants.

 Distance from Zürich: 224 kilometers, 3 hours.